Q1: How soon after the draw is held will I be able to view the Web-Casts on your Internet site?

 A: LOTTO MAX and LOTTO 6/49 draws are managed by the Interprovincial Lottery Corporation (ILC).
 The ILC members are all the Canadian lottery jurisdictions including OLG.
-ILC draws are held using a Ryo-Catteau Tulipe ball machine.
-The ball loader can only accommodate 49 balls and the display chute only seven balls and one bonus ball.
+ILC draws are held using a Halogen II draw machine manufactured Smartplay International Inc. The ball loader can only accommodate 49 balls and the display chute only seven balls and one bonus ball.
 LOTTO 6/49 and LOTTO MAX are national games operated through the Interprovincial Lottery Corporation which conducts the draws for those games.
-The ILC uses a different make and model of draw machine than OLG uses to conduct the draws for games only available in Ontario.
+The ILC uses the same make and model of draw machine that OLG uses to conduct some of the draws for games only available in Ontario.

 Q3: Can I view past draws on the web?

 A: At this time, past draws will not be accessible on the Internet.

 Q4: Why can't I view the Web-Casts when I click on the media player?